Webbgaraget/threewp_broadcast/readme.txt

 = Other features =

-* Blogs plugin enables blog grouping for easy selection
+* Groups plugin enables blog grouping for easy selection
 * Custom field blacklist and whitelist
 * Last used settings are remembered
 * User role access granularity